 There are only two things I would add to Ward’s tips:

 Use a structure that suits the way you think and work.

-When writing systems and while training, emphasis should be placed on how you want things done, while still allowing for personal preference when the efficiency and outcome won’t be changed.
+When writing systems and while training, emphasis should be placed on how you want things done while allowing for personal preference when the efficiency and outcome won’t change.

 This article is the third in a 4-part series concerning organizing your construction contracting business.
-You can find the first, Organizing Your Mind and the second, Organizing Time by linking over.
+By linking over, you can find the first, Organizing Your Mind, and the second, Organizing Time.
 The next part will be about organizing your physical space.

 Ambitious Construction Contractors look to The Profit Constructors to provide advocacy in dealing with: